View the presentation

-The research team carried out a series of virtual in-depth interviews with 26 individuals working across five health domains (Vitamin A, Vaccine-preventable diseases, Polio, Malaria, and Neglected Tropical Diseases), across different roles (donors, implementing partners and Ministry of Health A coordinated set of activities that targets resources to achieve a specific health goal or goals and is typically time-limited. personnel) and from five countries (Guyana, Indonesia, Côte d’Ivoire, Ethiopia and Nigeria).
+The research team carried out a series of virtual in-depth interviews with 26 individuals working across five health domains (Vitamin A, Vaccine-preventable diseases, Polio, Malaria, and Neglected Tropical Diseases), across different roles (donors, implementing partners and Ministry of Health health campaignTime-bound, intermittent activities which are deployed to address specific epidemiologic challenges, expediently fill delivery gaps, or provide surge coverage for health interventions. personnel) and from five countries (Guyana, Indonesia, Côte d’Ivoire, Ethiopia and Nigeria).

 Results showed that the global pandemic has opened doors for new ways of working across health campaigns, including new forms of integration.
 Health campaigns faced increased pressure to restart following cessation of activities in the spring of 2020.
 Results of the pause of health campaigns resulted in disease outbreaks and risked the expiration of valuable commodities.
 New partnerships and collaborations were formed to enable health campaigns to re-start with a wider reach.